mhkuu/cwi-2018-online/README.md

 ### Frequency-based

-This classifier, additional to length, checks if the (stemmed) word appears in the 1000 most frequently used words in a frequency list.
+This classifier, additional to length, checks if the (lower-cased) word appears in a frequency list.
+- For all languages, the frequency lists are compiled from [OpenSubtitles2018](http://opus.lingfil.uu.se/OpenSubtitles2018.php), using [this nice repository](https://github.com/hermitdave/FrequencyWords/).
-- For English, the frequency list is compiled from the British National Corpus.
+- For English, additionally, we provide a frequency list compiled from the British National Corpus.
 We copied the list from List 1.2 on [this website](http://ucrel.lancs.ac.uk/bncfreq/flists.html).
-- For Spanish, the frequency list is compiled from the [Corpus de Referencia del Español Actual (CREA)](http://corpus.rae.es/lfrecuencias.html).
+- For Spanish, additionally, we provide a frequency list compiled from the [Corpus de Referencia del Español Actual (CREA)](http://corpus.rae.es/lfrecuencias.html).
-- For German and French, the frequency list is compiled from [OpenSubtitles2018](http://opus.lingfil.uu.se/OpenSubtitles2018.php), using [this nice repository](https://github.com/hermitdave/FrequencyWords/).

 ### Character n-gram-based